-If the Institutional Review Board (IRB) review is pending, check the Yes box.
-Otherwise, check the No box.
-In the IRB Approval Date field, enter the latest IRB approval date, if available.
+Enter the latest Institutional Review Board (IRB) approval date (if available).
 Leave blank if Pending.

 Applicants should check "Yes" to the question "Is the IRB review Pending?" even if the IRB review/approval process has not yet begun at the time of submission.
 Also note that an IRB Approval Date is not required at the time of submission.
 This may be requested later in the preaward cycle as a Just-In-Time requirement.